entrity/stackedit-computer-vision/papers-read/Detail/Class2Str: End to End Latent Hierarchy Learning.md

 **Problem**: Classes which a classifier must predict typically are not completely independent.

-**Proposal**: Learn a latent heirarchy of the classes in e2e training to improve classification.
+**Proposal**: Learn a latent hierarchy of the classes in e2e training to improve classification.
+Replace the traditional classifier (FC) with a "Latent Hierarchy Classifier" (LH).

 **Predecessor**: Most similar is HD-CNN.
 Yan et al. first train a fine grained classifier and then use the confusion matrix to identify some coarse grained categories.
 A separate fine grained classifier is trained for each of these coarse grained categories to improve the accuracy.
 Thus, HD-CNN discovers a 2 level hierarchy with a 2 stage training process, while we discover a multilevel hierarchy using a single stage end to end training.